lucagrassetti/il.sfa/README.md

-# Integrated Likelihood Stochastic Frontier Analysis - `il.sfa`
+# Integrated Likelihood Stochastic Frontier Analysis - `ilsfa`

 Software companion for estimating True Fixed Effects Stochastic Frontier Model with an Integrated Likelihood Approach.
 The source code is given with the typical structure of a package, and the built package can be easily downloaded by